bmeurant/technical-docs/software-architecture/architectural-patterns/clean.md

 1.  **[The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)**

     This seminal article by **Robert C. Martin (Uncle Bob)** introduces **Clean Architecture**, a software design philosophy that aims to create systems independent of frameworks, databases, and UI.
 The core principle is "The Dependency Rule," which states that source code dependencies must only point inwards, towards higher-level policies.
-The article details the architecture's concentric layers—from the core **Entities** to the outer **Frameworks & Drivers**—to show how this separation of concerns results in a system that is highly testable and maintainable.
+The article details the architecture's concentric layers—from the core **Entities** to the outer **Frameworks & Drivers**—to show how this [[soc|separation of concerns]] results in a system that is highly testable and maintainable.

 2.  **[Clean Architecture](https://medium.com/@rudrakshnanavaty/clean-architecture-7c1b3b4cb181)**

     This **Medium** article by Rudrakshna Nanavaty provides a clear overview of **Clean Architecture**.
-It explains the core principles, such as the **separation of concerns** and the **Dependency Rule**, which ensures inner layers remain decoupled from outer layers.
+It explains the core principles, such as the **[[soc|separation of concerns]]** and the **Dependency Rule**, which ensures inner layers remain decoupled from outer layers.
 The article likens the architecture to an onion, detailing the four main layers: **Entity**, **Use Case**, **Controller**, and **Infrastructure**.
 It also explains how **Dependency Injection** helps manage the flow of dependencies, promoting a flexible, testable, and maintainable codebase.

 ---